Configure Unix agent components

 When you configure the console for Active Directory, you unlock additional Active Directory features.

-Note: To use the mangement console with Authentication Services, or to use roles to allow access to the console using Active Directory, you must configure the console for Active Directory log on.
+Note: To use the management console with Safeguard Authentication Services, or to use roles to allow access to the console using Active Directory, you must configure the console for Active Directory log on.

 Choose an option and click Next.